Looking for deals on outdoorwear and camping gear? Skip Prime Day and check out REI - Autoblog

 Looking for an alternative to Amazon Prime Day?
+Amazon isn't the only retailer with great summer savings.
+REI has a great alternative to the two-day (July 16 and 17) Prime Day mega sale.
 Upgrade your outdoor gear collection without breaking the bank with REI's latest clearance sale.
 Featuring trail-ready footwear, high-performance jackets, versatile tents, and rugged mountain bikes, there's something for every adventurer.
 Highlights include the Hoka Bondi 8 Road-Running Shoes for men, the REI Co-op Skyward 6 Tent, and the Cannondale Habit LT 2 Mountain Bike.
 Whether you're hitting the trails, setting up camp, or just seeking durable and stylish apparel, these deals offer top-rated, quality gear at unbeatable prices.
 Explore these fantastic finds and gear up for your next adventure today.

+You don't need to be an REI member to take advantage of these great clearance deals (unlike some Prime Day discounts).
+However, if you are interested in an REI CO-OP membership just add it to your cart before checking out.
+For the one time cost of $30 you get a lifetime membership with no renewal or extra fees.
+With an REI CO-OP membership you'll get an annual 10% back on eligible purchases, plus more great benefits - for life.

 - Hoka Speedgoat 5 Trail-Running Shoes - $124.93